top of page

 A Deeper Definition

 Overgeneralization is a cognitive distortion where one takes a single negative event or piece of information and extrapolates it to create a sweeping, often irrational, generalization about themselves or their circumstances.
+Overgeneralized thinking often involves the use of absolute language—such as 'always,' 'never,' and 'every time'—which can be recognized in the specific words people use when describing their experiences.
 Understanding the psychological underpinnings and common triggers of overgeneralization is crucial for addressing and mitigating its effects.
+Identifying and labeling overgeneralizations as they occur, especially by noticing the words and language that signal them, can help diminish their power.

 Psychological Underpinnings